calvinhendriks/GameCubeBackupManager-NEW/README.md

-# GameCubeBackupManager
+# GameCube Backup Manager

- GameCube Backup Manager
+GameCube Backup Manager is a program for working with backups of ISO and GCM files on FAT32, ExFAT and NTFS drives.